tqtezos/assets.tqtezos.com/docs/intro.md

 ## Token Contracts

 This section outlines smart contract specifications for tokens (digital assets) and demonstrates interactions with smart contracts implementing them.
-The focus is now on [FA1.2](/docs/token-contracts/fa12/1-fa12-intro) and a [Multisig contract](/docs/token-contracts/multisig-specialized/1-multisig-specialized-intro), and [FA2](https://medium.com/@TQTezos/introducing-fa2-a-multi-asset-interface-for-tezos-55173d505e5f) will be added in the future.
+Key contracts include: [FA1.2](/docs/token-contracts/fa12/1-fa12-intro), [Multisig](/docs/token-contracts/multisig-specialized/1-multisig-specialized-intro), and [FA2](https://medium.com/@TQTezos/introducing-fa2-a-multi-asset-interface-for-tezos-55173d505e5f).

 ## Oracle
 Check out this tutorial on [how to use an oracle](/docs/oracle) on Tezos.
 An oracle is a service that makes real-world data available on-chain, so smart contracts can interact with it.